Jeep Renegade review

 Practicality, comfort and boot space

 Jeep has cannily sized the Renegade between supermini-sized compact crossovers and larger cars from the Ford Kuga and Hyundai ix35 mould, so that tactic along with its boxy shape means interior space is a strong suit.
-The doors open outwards seventy degrees at the front and eighty degrees at the rear, easing access, while the car’s lofty ride height isn’t a difficult to climb into.
+The doors open outwards seventy degrees at the front and eighty degrees at the rear, easing access, while the car’s lofty ride height isn’t difficult to climb into.

 The boot offers a competitive 351 litres with the seats up, and up to 1297 litres with them folded.
 Only top-spec models get split 40:20:20 folding seats as an option, however.
 Trailhawk models have a more utilitarian feel inside thanks to rubber mats instead of carpets in the footwells.